EQ Safety Benchmark · Ikwe.ai

 What should happen

 The difference between those two outcomes isn't the words the AI used.
 It's the trajectory of the conversation.
-And right now, almost nobody is measuring that.

 The gap

-That's not the same as being safe.
+isn't the same as being safe.

 01

-Is it making things better or worse — across the whole conversation, not just one response?
+Is it making things better or worse, across the whole conversation, not just one response?

 02

-Is it still behaving the way you set it up — or has it drifted since the last time anyone checked?
+Is it still behaving the way you set it up, or has it drifted since the last time anyone checked?

 03

-Who is watching it right now, in real interactions, as it goes — not just at the point of launch?
+Who is watching it right now, in real interactions, as it goes, not just at the point of launch?

 One answer: is this system safe right now?